Global strong solutions to a compressible fluid-particle interaction model with density-dependent friction force: Time-decay rates of the derivatives of strong solutions

 \begin{rem} In fact, using the previous results stated in Lemma \ref{G3.2}, we only need to consider the case $|\alpha|$ = 2 in \eqref{G3.12}.
 By utilizing \eqref{G3.1}, Lemmas \ref{LA.1}--\ref{LLA.3}, the basic inequality $\|\nabla^2u\|\leq (\|\nabla^2(u-b)\|+\|\nabla^2 b\|)$ and Hölder’s and Young's inequalities, we easily get the desired \eqref{G5.1}. \end{rem}

-Next, we apply the low-high frequency decomposition method (see \cite{Ww-CMS-2024,Li-Ni-Wu}) to obtain more refined energy estimates of the strong solutions to \eqref{I-3}--\eqref{I-6}.
+Next, we apply the low- and high-frequency decomposition method (see \cite{Ww-CMS-2024,Li-Ni-Wu}) to obtain more refined energy estimates of the strong solutions to \eqref{I-3}--\eqref{I-6}.
 We start to estimate the dissipation of $(a^{H},b^{H})$.
 Applying the operator $\phi_1(D_x)$ (see the definition in the Appendix) on \eqref{G3.17}, we have

 for $1\leq i,j\leq 3$, where $\mathfrak{l},\mathfrak{r},\mathfrak{s}$, and $\Gamma_{ij}(\cdot)$ are defined by \eqref{lrs-1}--\eqref{gammaa}.
 Therefore, we define the following temporal functional $\mathcal{E}_0^H(t)$, which only contains the high frequency part of $f(t,x,v)$, as